amiralimollaei/pixi-bot/README.md

 - discord-py>=2.6.4 (optional, for discord platform)
 - python-telegram-bot>=22.5  (optional, for telegram platform)
 - av>=16.0.0 (optional, for media caching)
-- uv (recomended, for setting up all the requirements easily in a python virtual environemnt)
+- uv (recommended, for setting up all the requirements easily in a python virtual environemnt)

 ## Getting Started